Advertisement / Annons:

-Installing driver board an cables:
+Installing driver board and cables:

 Front panel to driver board.
-Note my special power cable, got tired on the connector that always jumped out.
+Note my special power cable, got tired on the original connector that always jumped out.
 Soldered a permanent cable.

 At the short side the connecters, RA, polar telescope LED and DEC.

 Install the cables, don't mix them!
 The RA and the DEC connectors are of the same type.

 Don't let the cables block the polar scope's opening.

 Be careful when installing the panel to not squeeze any cable.

 Connect the serial cable with its 9 pin D-sub connector from the computer and power up.

 I do some small jumps with the RA and the DEC motor to verify that they work as they should.
 A bit more nosier than I thought, comes from the motor itself.
 I had to adjust the RA timing belt's tension, otherwise everything looks okay.

 Set the DEC position to 90 degree or as close I can come.